augustss/verse-semantics/Book/docs/06_failure.md

 # Failure

 Most programming languages treat control flow as a matter of true or false, yes or no, one or zero.
 They evaluate boolean conditions and branch accordingly, creating a world of binary decisions that often requires checking conditions twice - once to see if something is possible, and again to actually do it.
-Verse takes a radically different approach.
+Verse takes a different approach.
 Instead of asking "is this true?", Verse asks "does this succeed?"

-This distinction might seem subtle, but it fundamentally changes how programs are written and reasoned about.
+This distinction might seem subtle, but it changes how programs are written and reasoned about.
 Failure isn't an error or an exception - it's a first-class concept that drives control flow.
 When an expression fails, it doesn't crash your program or throw an exception that needs to be caught.
 Instead, failure is a normal, expected outcome that your code handles gracefully through the structure of the language itself.

 Consider the simple act of accessing an array element.
 In traditional languages, you might write: